 Unit testing in .NET

-What every developer wants: clean code that works.
-So how to you get your code to be maintainable and working?
-And even
+Every developer want clean code that works.
+So how does one get to maintainable and working code?
+And

 - What every developer wants: Quality code that works; and keeps on working